 In conversations about whether God really commanded such-and-such a thing, I’ve often heard the argument that “God wouldn’t do that.”
-God wouldn’t tell Abraham to kill his son, tell Joseph Smith to marry underage girls, tell contemporary prophets to enact a policy against the children of gays parents.
+God wouldn’t tell Abraham to kill his son, tell Joseph Smith to marry underage girls, tell contemporary prophets to enact a policy against the children of gay parents.
 Such things go against the character of God, so we can be confident that there was no divine involvement in these cases—just human error at work.
 The response from defenders of these things is often that God is far beyond our comprehension, that his thoughts are not our thoughts, and we are in no position to evaluate what he might or might not do.
-Continue reading
+Read More

 As a follow-up to my last post on chronic suicidality, I thought I’d mention some of the things that have kept me going over the years.